IanMitchell/aquarius/ReadMe.md

 ## Development Guide

 Aquarius is a Node.js application that integrates with Firebase Cloud Firestore.
-It is hosted on Zeit's Now.
+It is hosted on Digital Ocean.

 ### Setup